-Alternatively, screen with the Stay Independent Brochure from CDC STEADI using the questions and scoring below: I have fallen in the last 6 months 2 points I use or have been advised to use a cane or walker to get around safely 2 points Sometimes I feel unsteady when I am walking.
+Alternatively, screen with the Stay Independent Brochure from CDC STEADI using the questions and scoring below:

+2 points a I use or have been advised to use a cane or walker to get around safely 2 points Sometimes I feel unsteady when I am walking.
 1 point I steady myself by holding onto furniture when walking at home.
 1 point I am worried about falling.
 1 point I need to push with my hands to stand up from a chair.
 1 point I have some trouble stepping up onto a curb.
 1 point I often have to rush to the toilet.
 1 point I have lost some feeling in my feet.
-1 point I take medicine that sometimes makes me feel light-headed or more tired than usual 1 point I take medicine to help me sleep or improve my mood.
+1 point I take medicine that sometimes makes me feel light-headed or more 1 point tired than usual I take medicine to help me sleep or improve my mood.
 1 point I often feel sad or depressed.
 1 point (4 or more points = increased fall risk) TOTAL: